fusionjs/fusionjs.github.io/documentation/docs/guides/fetching-data.md

 # Fetching data

-Out of the box, we support data fetching in web applications with following components:
+Out of the box, we support data fetching in web applications with the following components:

 1. [fusion-plugin-rpc-redux-react](/api/fusion-plugin-rpc-redux-react) is used to abstract away universal communication between components, redux store, and the server.
 2. [fusion-react-async](/api/fusion-react-async) is used to trigger RPC calls during the render lifecycle.